 Marsha Estell is a resident playwright alumna at Chicago Dramatists, 2010 3Arts/Ragdale Fellow, and recipient of the Illinois Arts Council Fellowship for Playwriting.
 Her plays include Heat, which had its world premiere at Chicago Dramatists and was nominated for a Joseph Jefferson Award for Outstanding New Work and many other award-winning work.
 She is a member of the Dramatists Guild, SAG/AFTRA and Actors Equity.

 Ean Miles Kessler

-Network Director & Marketing Director
+Network Director & Education Outreach

 Ean Miles Kessler: BFA Acting graduate of Rutgers, Mason Gross School of the Arts.
 New York City Off-Broadway Playwriting Credits include: Brotherly Love; King’s River; The Bcam; Beautiful Hands; Devil Lay Me Down.
 Publications: Brotherly Love (“Shorter, Faster, Funnier,” by Vintage Books); Funny Valentine (“Plays for Two,” by Vintage Books).
 Beautiful Hands premiered at The Lion Theatre, on Theater Row in Manhattan, and Devil Lay Me Down premiered in Manhattan at Theater for the New City.
 His plays Mountain Kings and Frankie Moon’s Long Gone have both been workshopped at the Playwright’s Center in Minneapolis.
 He is a former member of the Playwright Development Program of Miami-Dade, and his play Romeo y Julieta – La Tormenta was commissioned and produced by Grace Arts.
 Formerly, Ean was the Department Head of Theater at Conchita Espinosa Academy, where he taught Shakespeare and Playwriting.